Twaha-Rahman/my-docs/git/basics.md

 The patterns that can be used inside `.gitignore` file is:

+- Blank lines are ignored
-- Blank lines or lines starting with # are ignored
+- Lines starting with # are ignored.
+As such they are used for comments.
 - Standard glob patterns work, and will be applied recursively throughout the entire working tree
 - A pattern can be negated by starting it with an exclamation mark (!)